Certified Desktop

 • Endpoint Management Tools, automated asset management and patch deployment

-• TeamDynamix will be used to track and store endpoint configuration information.
-CIT will provide customized endpoint management tools to automatically update endpoint information in CIT’s TDX Asset Management system.
+• TeamDynamix will be used to track and store endpoint asset information.
+CIT will provide automatic initial asset creation in CIT’s TDX Asset Management system.

 Why Certified Desktop?